-Automation consistently changes our lives for the better: we rely on automated processes every single day to save time and money.
-It isn’t easy to imagine a time when you would need to visit your local bank before they closed on Friday afternoon to have cash on hand for the weekend.
-We rely on automation to do everything from adjusting our thermostats shortly before we arrive home to brewing our morning coffee before even resting one foot on the floor.
+We rely on automated processes every day to save time and money.
+It isn’t easy to imagine a time when you needed to visit your local bank before they closed on Friday afternoon to have cash on hand for the weekend.
+We rely on automation to adjust our thermostats shortly before arriving home, and to brew our morning coffee before even resting one foot on the floor.

 Automation makes every aspect of our lives easier, and the same holds true when it comes to investing.
 Even those who have embraced automation in every other corner of their lives may feel somewhat hesitant about automated investments.
 We get that.

 We are here to help you understand why it is not only a safe strategy but also a smart one.
 While that Roomba circles your feet to swipe up every last crumb and while Siri or Alexa announce that your home has reached the optimal temperature, you can read on to learn more about why the next robot to assist you should be making your investments.

 A robo advisor is an automated investment tool that automatically uses specialized computer algorithms to optimize your investment portfolio, with little or no input from yourself.

 They almost always charge a fraction of the cost of a traditional financial advisor and use the same intelligent algorithms many financial planners use to optimize your investment portfolio.

 Most robo advisors are generally restricted to investment management and retirement planning.
 Even though they usually don’t handle cash-flow management or estate planning (with some exceptions), their services are quickly expanding.
 They now have 529 college savings accounts, 401(k) management, micro-investing, saving and spending accounts, and have even started diving into more comprehensive financial planning services.